Psychology: Social change

-An example of the contribution of psychologists to social change involves the research of Kenneth and Mamie Phipps Clark.
+An example of psychologists' contribution to social change involves the research of Kenneth and Mamie Phipps Clark.
 These two African American psychologists studied segregation's adverse psychological impact on Black children.
 Their research findings played a role in the desegregation case Brown v.
 Board of Education (1954).

 The impact of psychology on social change includes the discipline's broad influence on teaching and learning.
-Research has shown that compared to the "whole word" or "whole language" approach, the phonics approach to reading instruction is more efficacious.
+Research has shown that the phonics approach to reading instruction is more effective than the "whole word" or "whole language" approach.

 Medical applications

 Medical facilities increasingly employ psychologists to perform various roles.
 One aspect of health psychology is the psychoeducation of patients: instructing them in how to follow a medical regimen.
-Health psychologists can also educate doctors and conduct research on patient compliance.
+Health psychologists can also educate doctors and research patient compliance.
 Psychologists in the field of public health use a wide variety of interventions to influence human behavior.
 These range from public relations campaigns and outreach to governmental laws and policies.
-Psychologists study the composite influence of all these different tools in an effort to influence whole populations of people.
+Psychologists study the combined effects of these tools to influence entire populations.

-Worker health, safety and wellbeing
+Worker health, safety, and wellbeing

-Psychologists work with organizations to apply findings from psychological research to improve the health and well-being of employees.
+Psychologists work with organizations to apply findings from psychological research to improve employees' health and well-being.
 Some work as external consultants hired by organizations to solve specific problems, whereas others are full-time employees of the organization.
 Applications include conducting surveys to identify issues and designing interventions to make work healthier.
 Some of the specific health areas include: